Snakedance: In print

 A novelisation of this serial, written by Terrance Dicks, was published by Target Books in January 1984.
 It was the first of two (the other being Enlightenment) to feature Peter Davison's image in the logo.

 Home media

 Snakedance was released on VHS in December 1994.
 It was released on DVD on 7 March 2011 along with Kinda in a special edition boxset entitled "Mara Tales".
 This serial was also released as part of the Doctor Who DVD Files in Issue 103 on 12 December 2012.
+In September 2023, the story was released again in an upgraded format for Blu-ray, being included with the other stories from Season 20 in the Doctor Who - The Collection Box Set.